Rupin Pass - Not Just Another Adventure

 Day 1 - (Dhaula - ~1600m to Jhaka - ~2620m, ~26Km)

-We continued the downhill walk for next 3-4 kms and on the way crosses a wooden bridge over a stream dividing Uttarakhand and Himachal Pradesh.
+We continued the downhill walk for next 3-4 km and on the way crosses a wooden bridge over a stream dividing Uttarakhand and Himachal Pradesh.
 A big chunk ff walk is along the Rupin bed and the sight is so gorgeous that you can’t stop yourself from taking pictures.
-Four hours since we started and we had covered nearly 13 kms, we were not tired but we wanted to relax a bit by the river side and enjoy the gushing sound of river Rupin.
-I wanted to go the the other side of the river, there were some amazing rocks to climb.
+Four hours since we started and we had covered nearly 13 km, we were not tired but we wanted to relax a bit by the riverside and enjoy the gushing sound of river Rupin.
+I wanted to go to the other side of the river, there were some amazing rocks to climb.
 Sadly, we didn’t have time to do that and there was no way I could’ve crossed that ferocious river.
-We decided to have lunch there to save lunch time later, place was so serene and calm we wanted to spend the maximum time there.
+We decided to have lunch there to save lunch time later, the place was so serene and calm we wanted to spend the maximum time there.

 Jakha is hardly 3-4 Kms away from this point, and we were there at 4 in the evening.
 We knew there’s a steep climb to Jhaka but we didn’t want to rush it.
 We knew no matter how slow we walk we can make it to Jhaka before dark.
 Many kids on their way back from school(Jispun) to Jhaka passed us, everyone smiling and joining their hands to greet us.
 It was certainly contagious!
 After 30 minutes of rest, we moved again and this time it was the steep climb to Jhaka.
 But its surely a beautiful trail, carved out of the rock structures on one side and cliff on the other side.
 Don’t forget to look back here, its an amazingly beautiful valley facing your back.
 Slowly we kept marching, few stretches of this trail are literally like a steep rocky staircase, we were exhausted.
 I entered into a cycle of 50 steps and rest, without realizing I left Agast and Deo way behind me.
 I joined some school kids, we talked about many things, first question was “How much more do I need to walk for Jhaka?”, I was tired and wanted to reach there asap.
 Then I enquired about different trees, there were pine, deodar, walnut, chail and many more.
 Then the kids started showing me the scorpions, lifting every other big rock they find on the trail.
 It was a fun and tiring walk!
 Soon we reached Jhaka and found a shelter in the first house of the village.
 We were least interested in exploring!
 Local people mentioned that we were the first to reach Jhaka from Sewa so early i.e 6pm.
 There were few who dared to do this before us and reached Jhaka at 10 in the night.
 We were on cloud nine, that gave us some confidence for the long day tomorrow.